-The Grad Report is a 24/7 view of all Catalog requirements for graduation based on the students enrollment year.
+The Grad Report is a 24/7 view of all program (major, minor, Core, and Signature Learning) requirements listed in the Catalog for graduation based on the students enrollment year.
 The Grad Report is broken into two sections: the summary section and the detail section.
 The summary section lists all major, minor departmental programming requirements, the Core Program, Signature Learning Experiences, and overall credit minimums required for degree completion.
 The detail sections lists all course requirements within the programs listed in the summary section.
 Students are encouraged to discuss their Grad Reports during the academic advising period prior to Registration Week.
 Any discrepancies can be corrected using the Notification of Exception Petition .

 Degree Planners are located in the upper-right corner of each major and minor program in the Online Catalog .
 In the left navigation of the online catalog, a student should select one of the following navigational links:

 - Select the Departments and Programs left-navigation button for a list of all departmental programming for undergraduate and graduate programming, then select the program ( major, minor or masters ) of interest.
 In the upper-right corner of the program page is the link to the degree-planner.

 - Select the Joint Degree Programs left-navigation button for a list of all cooperative programs with other colleges and universities, then select the program of interest.
 In the upper-right corner of the program page is the link to the degree-planner.